hatedabamboo/notes.hatedabamboo.me/src/posts/solving-the-big-iam-challenge.md

 {wiz:incognito-is-always-suspicious}
 ```

-Oh boy, I couldn’t agree more.
+Oh boy, I couldn't agree more.
 A very fun and very interesting challenge done.
-Let’s finish the final one!
+Let's finish the final one!

 ## Challenge 6: One final push